Things to do in England

 Many of England's museums—common destinations for tourists—do not require an entry fee unless you plan on viewing certain exhibits.
 If you prefer a more unique and slightly eerie travel experience, Madame Tussauds is absolutely worth a visit.
 This world-renowned wax museum lets you get up close with near perfect renditions of celebrities and political figures of the past and modern-day.

 Taking a break from the typical historic tour, London also has a thriving nightlife and bar scene.
 Tourist areas like Covent Garden and Leicester have great places to go, but West End, famous for its theatre, also features pubs like the Sanderson Hotel.
 Nightjar is also a hidden gem of London nightlife, located a short distance from Old Street Station.

 Moving away from the center, Brighton is another popular England travel destination along the coast of the English Channel.
 The Brighton Festival takes place each May and is the one of the largest arts festival in the U.K., second only to the one in Edinburgh.
 This festival also features the Artists’ Open House in which local artists open their homes to the general public for viewing and buying their wares.
 Brighton has several festivals throughout the year, many dedicated to the arts, but some to alternative lifestyles.

 Nottingham, affectionately known as the Queen of the Midlands, is mostly known for the legend of Robin Hood.
 It’s an older city to the northwest of London and also has excellent public transport.
 One of its most popular features is the City of Caves.
 This amazing complex of over five hundred caves has a history dating back to the Dark Ages and makes Nottingham the city with more man-made caves than any other lace in England.

-Explore things to do in Great Britain for more options.
+Explore things to do in England for more options.